 How to Optimise Your Facebook Content for Reach

-If there’s one precursor to successful social media marketing, it’s having a consistently good reach for your posts.
-By its very nature, social media is a form of community-based marketing which relies on generating hype and dialogue between real people.
-To get started, your messages need to be reaching the right people…
+If there’s one precursor to successful social media marketing, it’s having consistently good reach for your posts.
+By its very nature, social media is a form of community-based marketing, which relies on generating hype and dialogue between real people.
+You need to ask yourself an important question – is your Facebook content reaching the right people?

 Optimising for reach is often looked at as somewhat enigmatic.
 The culprit here may be the seemingly complicated algorithms used by social networks, particularly Facebook, which cap the rate of content exposure by perceived relevance.
 But just because it can be difficult, doesn’t mean it can be overlooked.
 On the contrary, it’s a challenge which needs to be overcome in order to unlock each network’s full potential.

 Optimising any social media content strategy is a system of trial and error.
 This is simply because no two audiences, industries or businesses are the same, so there cannot be a catch-all method for success.
-Social media marketers should be constantly trialling different styles of campaign in order to see what is most successful and which variations result in the biggest reaction for their accounts.
+Social media marketers should be constantly trialling different styles of campaigns.
+Then you can see what has been the most successful and which variations result in the biggest enagement.

 Audience growth isn’t really audience growth unless it’s your audience

-While it might seem counterintuitive, in both the preliminary and advanced stages of social media marketing, businesses should be wary about how they grow their social media audience.
-The idea that anybody would pay for followers may well seem ridiculous now, but it does still happen and there’s a reason that should be avoided at all costs.
+While it might seem counter intuitive, in both the preliminary and advanced stages of social media marketing, businesses should be wary about how they grow their social media audience.
+The idea that anybody would pay for followers may well seem ridiculous now, but it does still happen despite there being a lot of negatives to it.
+There’s a lot of reasons as to why this process should be avoided at all costs.

 Remind your audience why they followed you

-To keep those people active and encourage them to always advocate your content and share it among their wider community (bang; reach), you need to make sure you continually feed them a healthy dose of whatever it was that made them respond to your campaigns in the first place.
+To keep those people active and encourage them to always advocate your content and share it among their wider community, you need to make sure you continually feed them a healthy dose of whatever it was that made them respond to your campaigns in the first place.
 If you successfully monitor your campaigns, this should happen naturally.
-As you will notice which posts are earning the most engagement and the biggest influx of new followers – these are the formats which should be replicated.
+As you can see which posts are earning the most engagement and the biggest influx of new followers, you should replicate these and analyse the results.

 Think visually with your content

 Many people would tell you it’s a good idea to use more visual content on your social media.
-We go one step further – never post anything that isn’t accompanied by some form of visual content (graphic, photo, video, live video, etc.) Social media users are 44 percent more likely to engage with visual content – set yourself a precedent that does not allow for anything less.
+We go one step further – never post anything that isn’t accompanied by some form of visual content (graphic, photo, video, live video, etc.).
+Social media users are 44 percent more likely to engage with visual content and 80% of marketers use visual assets in their social media marketing.